shahrokhdev/shahrokhdev/README.md

 <hr />

-### 💫 About Me:
+### ✍️  About Me:
-I was born in 2003 and I am currently studying Software Engineering.
+“I was born in 2003 and I am currently studying Software Engineering.
 I am interested in programming, web design, and development.
-I am a full-stack developer, but my specialty is in backend development
+I am a full-stack developer, but my specialty is in backend development.
+I am also looking to gain more experience in this field.”

 <hr />